FT to cut jobs in digital restructuring plan

 That approach has helped boost digital subscriptions, which exceeded print circulation for the first time in the first half of 2012.

-"I am determined that we do everything we can to secure the FT's future as a world class, financially sustainable news organisation," Barber said.
+"I am determined that we do everything we can to secure the FT's future as a world class, financially sustainable news organization," Barber said.

 "Our earlier decisions to raise prices, charge for content and build a subscription business have proven to be bold and wise.